 LEARN: How to Plan an Effective Media Call

-Whether you’re announcing the launch of a major event, hosting a museum or gallery media tour, or offering a sneak peek of a world premiere performance, a well-planned media call is an important tool for getting your message out to a mass audiene.
+Whether you’re announcing the launch of a major event, hosting a museum or gallery media tour, or offering a sneak peek of a world premiere performance, a well-planned media call is an important tool for getting your message out to a mass audience.

 MPMG has shared five key takeaways to help with planning, ensuring the media call’s overall effectiveness in connecting with journalists, engaging with audience, and generating positive publicity.